j3lte/spidertrap/README.md

 ### Upcoming features

-- Add a `sitemap.xml` file that baits certain crawlers to crawl random links
+- Add a list of directory names as an input file

 ## License